Dear You: Related releases, events and reissues

+Legacy

 At the time of Dear You's release, much of the band's pre-existing fanbase did not receive the album well, criticizing its production style.
-As Jawbreaker had made many previous comments to the media declaring their disdain of the major-label music industry–claiming many times that they would not sign to a major label–many fans saw the band signing to DGC Records as a "betrayal" and branded them hypocrites.
+Jawbreaker had made many previous comments to the media declaring their disdain of the major-label music industry, claiming many times that they would not sign to a major label.
+As such, many fans saw the band signing to DGC Records as a "betrayal" and branded them hypocrites.
 Some of the band's detractors erroneously blamed Schwarzenbach's surgery as being the core issue, pointing out the change in vocal style in the year between 24 Hour Revenge Therapy and Dear You.
-Givony explained that fans had no reliable account of the events at the time, only hearsay to go off of, and were unaware that the surgery had actually happened before the release of Bivouac.
-He said this made 24 Hour Revenge Therapy the post-surgery album instead of Dear You, "which was precisely the opposite of how most fans understood it then and now".
-Pfahler said the story of them leaving an independent label for a major "eclipsed the content of the record" itself as that was "all everyone was talking about".
-It became the main narrative that the press clung on to, that they "betrayed all of our people by chasing a buck".
+Givony explained that fans had no reliable account of the events at the time, only hearsay to go off of, and were unaware that the surgery had happened before the release of Bivouac.
+Schwarzenbach said this made 24 Hour Revenge Therapy the post-surgery album instead of Dear You, "which was precisely the opposite of how most fans understood it then and now".
+Pfahler said the story of them leaving an independent label for a major overshadowed the material on the album, as it was "all everyone was talking about".
+It became the main narrative that the press clung to, that they "betrayed all of [their] people by chasing a buck".
 The staff at Billboard said the band "seemed destined to become nothing more than a footnote in the ’90s punk revival".
 After Jawbreaker's breakup, many of the fans changed their opinion to a more positive view.
-While touring with his next band Jets to Brazil, people would approach Schwarzenbach and tell them of their admiration for Dear You.
+While touring with his next band Jets to Brazil, people approached Schwarzenbach and told them of their admiration for Dear You.